GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_viruses.md

 **Examine outputs of `CheckV`**

 `CheckV` provides summary outputs for contamination, completeness, repeats, and an overall quality summary.
-Have a brief look at some examples of the included information you can draw from each of these `CheckV` outputs.
+Have a brief look at some examples of the information you can draw from each of these `CheckV` outputs.

 Exercise: Examining `checkv/quality_summary.tsv`